Every German region has them, called "Rundstück" in Hamburg, "Schrippe" in Berlin, "Semmel" in Munich, or simply "Brötchen" (= little bread).

 *This technique is described in detail in Peter Reinhart's "Artisan Bread Every Day".

-Remove dough from refrigerator 3 hours before baking.
+Remove dough from refrigerator 3 hours before baking, to de-chill and double their original size.
 Prepare egg wash and three bowls with sesame, poppy and sunflower seeds for topping.
 Line baking sheet with parchment paper.

 Divide dough into 12 equal pieces, and shape them into rolls.
+Brush each with egg wash, then dip in seeds.
 Place dough balls seam side down on baking sheet.
-Brush with egg wash, then dip in seeds.
 Let rolls rise ca 2 - 2 1/4 hours, or until grown 2 times their original size (remember to preheat oven after 1 3/4 hours.)

-Freerk of BreadLab made a very nice video clip of how to make these rolls - check it out at YouTube:
+Freerk of BreadLab made a very nice video clip of how to make these rolls - view it at YouTube.